NSF Award for Roll-to-Roll Printing of Multi-layer Flexible Substrate Electronics

 But the process to refine roll-to-roll printing continues and it is a complicated one.
 Multilayer electronics need tight alignment and one of the problems is in how to make it stay within specifications.

-Along with Hongli Zhu, an assistant professor in the same department, Jin was awarded a $544K National Science Foundation grant to improve this very issue through modeling and virtual sensor-based control.
+Jin is principal investigator of a $544K National Science Foundation grant, working with Hongli Zhu, an assistant professor in the same department, to improve this very issue through modeling and virtual sensor-based control.

 Jin brings her focus on industrial artificial intelligence technology for smart manufacturing to the project while Zhu offers a specialty in material sciences for paper electronics and printing materials for advanced and electronic devices.
 They are in collaboration with the University of Massachusetts-Amherst, which Zhu believes might have the largest roll-to-roll manufacturing facility nationwide.